RohanNagar/jmail/README.md

   <img src="https://codecov.io/gh/RohanNagar/jmail/branch/master/graph/badge.svg" alt="Coverage Status">
 </a>

-A modern, fast, zero-dependency library for working with emails and performing email validation in Java.
+A modern, fast, zero-dependency library for working with email addresses and performing email address validation in Java.

 Built for Java 8 and up.